 VOLUNTEER IN PERU

-Travel to the Western coast of South America to visit Peru, a nation renowned for its cultural history stretching back more than ten centuries and its incredible fusion cuisine to teach children or conduct gender equality workshops in the Incan capital of Cusco.
-On the weekend, sample Peru’s famously delicious seafood concoction, ceviche, and grab yourself a pollero or poncho to take home some authentic Peruvian style.
+Travel to the Western coast of South America to visit Peru, a nation renowned for its cultural history stretching back more than ten centuries and its incredible fusion cuisine to teach children or contribute to conservation initiative in the Incan capital of Cusco.
+On the weekend, sample Peru’s famously delicious cuisine, and grab yourself a chullo or poncho to take home some authentic Peruvian style.

 GVI does not support orphanage volunteering.
 For more information see our stance on orphanage volunteering.
 We also support ChildSafe, a global child protection initiative, and regularly review our comprehensive Child and Vulnerable Adult Protection policy.
 All our staff and participants are required to complete a police background check before arrival on the program, and on-site child protection training is provided once they arrive in the host country.
 We also protect children from cyber and real-world threats by ensuring that our marketing follows child protection best practices.

 Interested in making a difference in this spectacular South American destination with GVI?
 Apply today to join.